-Whenever you travel to Brazil, please remember to get your gifts at museum stores and craft shops that help artisans around the country: Museu do Índio and Museu do Folclore are great alternatives.
+Whenever you travel to Brazil, please remember to get your gifts at museum stores and craft shops that help artisans around the country: Museu do Índio and Museu do Folclore in Rio are great alternatives.

 View capim dourado objects in a gorgeous catalog published by Central do Cerrado.
 Plus, you get to see the plant itself and the women who weave the to-die-for collection!!
 It's much easier to shop for the objects and jewelry now...no need to go well the way to Jalapão: in Rio you'll find them at the Feira Hippie, Gen Osório Square, Ipanema.
 There you have it!